drez/billboy/README.md

 #### 2. Install

 1. copy the files to the server
+2. run `composer install` in .admin folder
-2. rename .env.example and add your database and configurations
+3. rename .env.example and add your database and configurations
-3. run the deplaoy script in console:
+4. run the deploy script in console:

 ```
 $ composer run-script deploy